MaximeAubanel/CardGame/README.md

-made by Maxime Aubanel & Victor Mariton
+made by Maxime Aubanel & Victor Mariton in 3 days

 made in 3 days